-As noted above, one role of the course is to help establish a strong contextual foundation for the anticipated research and thesis.
+As noted above, one role of the course is to help establish a strong contextual foundation for the anticipated research and dissertation.
 In aid of this, at the beginning of the course, each participant is asked to prepare and submit a concise description of his or her intended area of research.
-A paragraph will do (and we recognize that what you can describe now may not be what you end up doing).
-But having a working topic to use when considering applications of the ideas presented in the course should be useful throughout the term, And as part of the final commentary paper (see below), you will be expected to use your chosen research area as a basic for discussing the implications of material from the course lectures, readings and discussions.
+A paragraph will do.
+As part of the final commentary paper (see below), participants will be expected to return to that initial research statement and reassess it in light of the course lectures, readings and discussions.